logo

 The S&P MARC 5% Excess Return Index is a multi-asset index designed to provide diversification within a risk-weighted framework.
 It tracks three underlying component indices representing equities (S&P 500), commodities (S&P GSCI Gold), and fixed income (S&P 10-Year U.S. Treasury Note futures).
 The index dynamically rebalances between these asset classes and cash to target a 5% level of volatility.
 This approach aims to protect against market downturns but also limits the index upside.

-It is very important to note that like other Fixed Indexed Annuities, the Clear Spring Highlander 7 Fixed Indexed Annuity comes with cap rates, participation rates, etc., for these indexes, meaning that you will be credited only a part of the index return to your annuity.
-These rates change frequently; I will discuss more on these rates more shortly.
+It is very important to note that, like other Fixed Indexed Annuities, the Clear Spring Highlander 7 Fixed Indexed Annuity comes with cap rates, participation rates, etc., for these indexes, meaning that you will be credited only a part of the index return to your annuity.
+These rates change frequently; I will discuss them more shortly.

-Note: In addition to allocating the funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest.
+Note: In addition to allocating funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest rate.
 These Fixed Rates change from time to time.
-The Fixed Value Rate for the 7-year withdrawal charge period at the time of writing this article was 4.00%.
+The Fixed Value Rate for the 7-year withdrawal charge period at the time of writing this article was 4.50%.

 Rates and Costs